Admissions

 Tinies and Nursery (2 and 3 year olds)

-Our school admits children who 2 and 3 years old to our Tinies and Nursery provision.
-Currently, every child is entitled to a free nuresery place for 15 hours the term after their third birthday.
-At Sutton Manor, we also offer places to children who are entitled to 30 hours free funding.
+Our school admits children who are 2 and 3 years old to our Tinies and Nursery provision.
+Currently, every child is entitled to a free nursery place for 15 hours the term after their third birthday.
+At Sutton Manor, we also offer places to children who are entitled to 30 hours of free funding.
 Some working parents are eligible for up to 30 hours of funded childcare/early education per week (for three to four-year-olds).
-You can check whether you are eligible for 30 hours' free childcare via the Childcare Choices website.
-We also offer places for Daycare (and offer the 30 hours places) and have a limited number of places in our two year old provision.
-Please contact the school office for further information..
+You can check whether you are eligible for 30 hours of free childcare via the Childcare Choices website.
+We also offer places for Daycare (and offer the 30-hour places) and have places in our two-year-old provision.
+Please contact the school office for further information.

 Maintained Nursery (2 and 3 year olds)

-Our maintained nursery is managed by the governing body and is on the school site.
-Maintained nurseries in St Helens offer places for three and four-year-olds the year before they start school, but children may be able to go sooner if there are enough places.
+Maintained nurseries offer places for three and four-year-olds the year before they start school, but children may be able to go sooner if there are enough places.
 Your child can get 15 hours of funded nursery care each week for 38 weeks each year the term after their third birthday.
 The hours are normally morning sessions on five days per week.
-We also offer places for Daycare (and offer the 30 hours places) and have a limited number of places in our two year old provision.
+We also offer places for Daycare (and offer the 30 hours places) and have a limited number of places in our two-year-old provision.
 Please contact the school office for further information.
-Parents seeking to admit their children to Sutton Manor Primary School should contact St Helens Council school admissions department as below:
+Parents seeking to admit their children to Sutton Manor Primary School should contact St Helens Council school admissions: https://www.sthelens.gov.uk/nurseryadmissions

 Reception Class